 Why you should buy this: The XPS 8950 is a highly-customizable desktop PC with some impressive performance potential.

 Who it’s for: Families, students, budget-conscious buyers.

-Why we picked the Dell XPS 8930 SE:
+What we thought of the Dell XPS 8950:

 Who it’s for: PC gamers who don't want to build their own system.